projectcontour/contour/CONTRIBUTING.md

 # Contributing

 Thanks for taking the time to join our community and start contributing.
 These guidelines will help you get started with the Contour project.
 Please note that we require [DCO sign off](#dco-sign-off).

+Read this document for website specific guildlines: [Site Contribution Guidelines](/SITE_CONTRIBUTION.md).
+Guidelines in this document still apply to website contributions.

 ## Building from source